-The purpose of a public hearing is to allow affected citizens to provide their views to their elected officicals on the adoption of certain bylaws such as Official Community Plans and zoning amendments.
+The purpose of a public hearing is to allow affected citizens to provide their views to their elected officials on the adoption of certain bylaws such as Official Community Plans and Zoning Amendments.
 All persons who believe that their interest in property is affected by a proposed bylaw that is subject to a public hearing will be afforded a reasonable opportunity to be heard.

 There are several ways to take part in the Public Hearing:

 2. Submit Written Comments to Council

 Email: Send an email to firstname.lastname@example.org

 Mail: Mail your comments to the Corporate Officer at: City of Pitt Meadows, 12007 Harris Road, Pitt Meadows, BC V3Y 2B5

 In person: Drop off your written comments at City Hall to the attention of the Corporate Officer.